vutfitdiscord/rubbergod/README.md

 Install Docker & Docker Compose V2 by going to their [official documentation](https://docs.docker.com/engine/install/).
 Just select your OS and follow the steps.

-> You can also install Docker as a GUI App — Docker Desktop — which includes everything you need.

-- If you haven't already, enable `docker` service on startup: `sudo systemctl enable --now docker.service`.
-Most installers should do that automatically, though.
+- Most installers should do that automatically, but just to be sure, enable `docker` service on startup: `sudo systemctl enable --now docker.service`.
-- To use Docker without `sudo`, you also need to be in `docker` group (eg. `sudo usermod -aG docker $USER && newgrp docker`).
+- To use Docker without `sudo`, you also need to be in `docker` group (eg. `sudo usermod -aG docker $USER`).
 - It's recommended to restart your system at this point (to get all the permissions and other stuff right).

 #### a.
 Dev containers in VS Code (one click run) — preferred option